Linda-Ikechukwu/Personal-Site/src/blog/posts/javascript-in-operator/jacascript-in-operator.md

 title: "The JavaScript 'IN' Operator"
 date: "2020-09-02"
 featured: "./javascript-in.png"
-description: "One of the first topics to familarize yourself with when learning JavaScript (or any other programming language) are operators.
-Sadly, the Javascript IN isnt talked about so much.
-In this article, you'll learn what the IN operator is and isn't.
+description: "Learn about the not-so-popular JavaScript 'IN' operator is and isn't and also how it can be useful for verification logic.
 "
 tags: ["JavaScript",]
 keywords: "Javascript In operator, Javascript operator, operators in Javacript"